zakack/diffusion-pipe/docs/supported_models.md

 Due to how the Llama3 text embeddings are computed, the Llama3 text encoder must be kept loaded and its embeddings computed during training, rather than being pre-cached.
 Otherwise the cache would use an enormous amount of space on disk.
 This increases memory use, but you can have Llama3 in 4bit with essentially 0 measurable effect on validation loss.

 Without block swapping, you will need 48GB VRAM, or 2x24GB with pipeline parallelism.
-Block swapping may allow training on a single 24GB GPU but is not tested.
+With enough block swapping you can train on a single 24GB GPU.
+Using nf4 quantization also allows training with 24GB, but there may be some quality decrease.

 HiDream LoRAs are saved in ComfyUI format.